Large rainbow matchings in edge-colored graphs: Introduction

 \begin{conjecture} [Bar\'at, Gy\'arf\'as, and S\'ark\"ozy \cite{BGS}] Let $G$ be a properly edge-colored multigraph with $2n-t_n$ colors and exactly $n$ edges of each color, where $t_n = 0$ for even $n$ and $t_n = 1$ for odd $n$.
 Then $G$ has a rainbow matching using $n$ colors. \end{conjecture}

-For the best-known results on this conjecture, the readers are advised to refer to \cite{ABCHS} and \cite{ABKK}.
-Aharoni and Berger considered Conjecture \ref{bgs} in a simple graph, and made the following general conjecture (Conjecture 3.2 in \cite{AB}) for simple hypergraphs.
+For the best-known results on this conjecture, the readers are advised to refer to \cite{ABCHS,ABKK}.
+Aharoni and Berger considered \Cref{bgs} in a simple graph, and made the following general conjecture (Conjecture~3.2 in \cite{AB}) for hypergraphs.

-\begin{conjecture} [Aharoni and Berger \cite{AB}] Let $G$ be an properly edge-colored $r$-uniform hypergraph with $2^{r-2}(s-1) + 2$ colors and $t$ edges of each color.
+\begin{conjecture} [Aharoni and Berger \cite{AB}] Let $s\le t$ and $G$ be a properly edge-colored $r$-uniform hypergraph with $2^{r-2}(s-1) + 2$ colors and $t$ edges of each color.
 Then, $G$ has a matching with $t$ edges on which at least $s$ colors appear. \end{conjecture}

-In this paper, we disprove this conjecture when $r=2$ and $s=t$ and progress on the upper bound on the required number of matchings, which will be discussed in Section 1.2.
-To be more precise, this upper bound is obtained by establishing an asymptotic version of Conjecture \ref{bgs} when we restrict ourselves to simple graphs $G$ (see Theorem \ref{th} in the next section).
+Aharoni and Berger \cite{AB} mentioned that the $r=2$ and $s=t$ case of \Cref{aharoni} gives us a generalization of \Cref{brs}.
+However, we disprove this conjecture in this case (see \Cref{th2} below) and make progress toward an upper bound on the required number of colors, which we discuss in the next subsection.
+To be more precise, this upper bound is obtained by establishing an asymptotic version of \Cref{bgs} when we restrict ourselves to simple graphs $G$ (see \Cref{th} below).